 Assess which template makes your experiences and accomplishments look the most impressive—and easy to read!
 Recruiters will only spend a few seconds skimming, so use a layout that’s clearly blocked out and spotlights your most standout achievements in commercial real estate.

-If you have any points that are super hard to part with but you just can’t fit them on the page, it’s better to save them for a compelling cover letter instead of going over one page!
+If you have any points that are super hard to part with but you just can’t fit them on the page, it’s better to save them for when writing a cover letter instead of going over one page!
 Then you’ll have more room to talk about that big business complex you helped rent out.